tabwrangler/tabwrangler/README.md

 ### Back up & Restore

-It is possible to back up your list of closed tabs as well as the number of tabs Tab Wrangler has closed by using the import/export functionality in the Settings tab.
+You can back up your list of closed tabs as well as the number of tabs Tab Wrangler has closed by using the import/export functionality in the Settings tab.

 #### Back up / Export